Setting your super up for success

 Today, we will be covering a number of concepts to help to set your super up for success including: understanding the basics of super, then we'll take a look at tips and strategies to manage your financial wellbeing, take control of your super, and the simple actions you can take now to set your super up for success.
 Superannuation is one of those things that can be easy to ignore, especially if we have a lot going on with our finances outside super and life in general.
 When we're young, retirement can feel like it's forever away.
 So tinkering around with our retirement savings that we may not be able to access for 20 or 30 years might not feel like a priority, but getting on top of your super at an early age could help you have the lifestyle you want later in life.
 To better understand super, let's take a closer look at the super basics.

 Super is money set aside while you're working, so you'll have money to live off when you retire.
 Your employer directs a percentage of your salary to your nominated super account.
-At this time, the minimum your employer should be paying is 10% per annum.
 There are some exceptional circumstances in which employers aren't required to pay super, for example, some contractors.
-This money is invested by your super fund and earns returns, which will help grow your retirement savings for your future.
+This money is invested by your super fund and can earns returns, which could help grow your retirement savings for your future.
 When we say returns, we're referring to how much money the money you have invested in super has made.
 There are often some misconceptions about super, but as mentioned before, it could be one of your biggest assets.
 Your super is here to provide you with an income in retirement once you have stopped working.
 Without super and other savings, you may be relying on the Age Pension.
 Super can provide income for you to help you have the lifestyle you would like in retirement.
 It is also tax-effective with contributions potentially reducing your tax and the investment earnings inside your super, being taxed at 15% per annum in accumulation and 0% in retirement.
 This could be potentially lower than your taxable income.

 But one of the true wonders of super is compound interest.
 The value of investing over the long term.
 Compounding is an important part of investing.
 In fact, it's often referred to as one of the great wonders of investing.
 In relation to your super, put simply, compounding is the investment returns generated on the returns you've already earned.
 Picture this: A snowball rolling along.
 It may start small, but it grows the longer it rolls.
 That's because it's adding layer after layer.
 The snowball represents your balance and the layers represent the compounding returns.
 Compound returns are earned on your entire super balance.
 Your super fund continues to invest these additional returns.
 The process repeats, continuing to accumulate returns as long as your super is invested, leading your balance to grow through employer and voluntary contributions while still compounding the returns.